lesandie/tinybird_nyc_taxi/README.md

 ## Describing and solving the main problem

 Now the main problem is this: we have to get the trip outliers between any two different zones.
 For the sake of simplicity of our model I'm going to explain what an outlier value is and how to simply detect them using simple statistical concepts like the average and standard deviation.
-We could write a piece of python code using numpy and pandas to get a more detailed analysis but as I said, let's start simple.
+We could write a piece of python code using numpy or pandas to get a more detailed analysis but as I said, let's start simple.

 Outliers or anomalies are values that are out of the normal distribution of the dataset.
 Having a quick look at it we can see that there are trips with different pickup and dropoff dates (very long trips of > than 8h in Manhattan?) or a passenger_count of 9, when the average passenger is between 1 and 2.
 So we have detect these anomalies with a couple of easy statistical functions.
 The original dataset has many variables (columns) that can be studied like fare_amount but for the sake of the simplicity we’re going to work with trip time (difference between the pickup and dropoff times) the passenger_count and trip_distance.
 We can extrapolate this model to work other variables like fare_amount.